Veneto: Venetian nationalism

 Venetian Independence and other alike groups have been long proposing a referendum on the independence of Veneto from Italy.
 After the Regional Council approved a resolution on self-determination (with an explicit reference to a referendum) in November 2012, a referendum bill was proposed in April 2013.

 Plebiscite 2013 organised an online referendum, with no official recognition, for 16–21 March 2014.
 According to organisers, turnout was 63.2% (2.36 million voters) and 89.1% of participants (56.6 of all eligible voters) voted yes.
 Several news sources, however, contested these results, saying that participants were at most 135,000 (3.6% of eligible voters) based on public independent web traffic statistics.

 On 22 October 2017 an official autonomy referendum took place in Veneto: 57.2% of Venetians participated and 98.1% voted "yes".

 Administrative divisions

-Veneto is divided into the Metropolitan City of Venice and 6 provinces and also divided in 581 municipalities.
-Of the seven provinces of the region, the Province of Padua is the most populous and has the greatest density, with 424.
-81 persons per km2, reaching 2268.
-58 in the city of Padua.
-In contrast the capital city, Venice, has a moderate density of 646.
-71. The province of least density is Belluno (58.
-08), which is the largest in area and the most mountainous.
+Veneto is divided into the Metropolitan City of Venice and 6 provinces and also divided in 560 municipalities.
+Of the seven provinces of the region, the Province of Padua is the most populous and has the greatest density, with 422.8 persons per km2, reaching 2,232.5 in the city of Padua.
+In contrast the capital city, Venice, has a moderate density of 599.8.
+The least populated and densely populated is Belluno (54.7), which is the largest in area and the most mountainous.